 The SCFWA is a provincially registered non-profit society (S-22382) and a federally registered charity (119206142RR0001).

 - John Lussier, President

 - Janice Webb, Treasurer

 - Bev Craig

 - Sean Eckford

 The Board of Directors is responsible for governance, policy and the finances of the society.
-The Producer, a full-time paid employee, is responsible for Festival and CABC programming and day-to-day operations.
-The Producer reports to the Board of Directors.
+The Artistic and Executive Director, a full-time employee, is responsible for Festival and CABC programming and day-to-day operations.
+The AED reports to the Board of Directors.

-The SCFWA is supported by paid contractors and seasonal staff and over 150 volunteers.
+The SCFWA is supported by paid contractors, seasonal staff and over 150 volunteers.

 The Sunshine Coast Festival of the Written Arts (SCFWA) strives to create an inclusive environment, and will make all reasonable efforts to ensure that no festival attendees, staff, volunteers, or presenters are subjected to discrimination and/or harassment.